armand0e/SteamSync/README.md

 # SteamSync
 Sync the startup and shutdown of any mod, app, or script with your steam games!

-*To use in the steam launcher use the following launch options on the desired game*
+* To use with the steam launcher use the following launch options for the desired game:

         sync.vbs %COMMAND%

 ## Setup
 ### Method 1 (Recommended): Command Line
+Prerequisites
+### Method 2 (Easiest):
-[Download the latest version] of
+[Download the latest version] of *untitled*.exe
 # ModSync